This homemade chili garlic sauce recipe packs all the same fiery flavor of the spicy condiment found at Thai and Vietnamese restaurants.

 - Swap it for hot sauce in your favorite recipes

-- Brush it on top of meatloaf, hamburgers, or black bean burgers
+- Brush it on top of meatloaf or hamburgers.

 - Add it to stir-fries or soups.